CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 <!-- omit in toc -->
 #### token ✅

 A hexadecimal representation of the S2CellId.
-The 0 S2CellId must be represented as 'X'.
-Tokens must be lower-case (except X), must not contain whitespace and must have trailing zeros stripped.
+Tokens must be lower-case, must not contain whitespace and must have trailing zeros stripped.

 * **Type**: `string`
 * **Required**:  &#10003; Yes